aniket-mish/aniket-mish/README.md

 I'm a software engineer.

-- 🎓 I am currently building a search engine for healthcare companies
+- 🎓 I am currently working on search for healthcare enterprises at Accenture
 - 🌱 I am reading Hands-On Machine Learning with Scikit-Learn, Keras and Tensorflow
 - 📚 I spent most of my time reading a book.
-Currently I am reading Susan cain's Quiet
+Currently I am reading Susan cain's Quiet and Andre Agassi's Open
 - 📫 You can reach me at [Linkedin](www.linkedin.com/in/amishrikotkar) or just drop me an [email](aniketmishrikotkar@gmail.com)